holochain/holochain-rust/doc/architecture/decisions/0007-abstraction-for-network-layer.md

 ## Status

-Accepted
+Proposed

 ## Context

-libp2p has issues.
-DHT is too tied to network.
+In switching to Rust, we can no longer use libp2p directly, and we want our own Kademlia implementation anyways (see ADR: 0010)
-What we want from a network library: Public Key cryptography: Hash public key that corresponds to identity on the network.
-Seemless port use.
+What we want from a network library:
-Handles routing tables?
+* Public Key cryptography for end-to-end encryption.
+* Hash of public key as network address which wraps the transport layer for use by DHT.
+* Possibility of multiple transport layers.
+* Built in support for NAT/firewall traversal for case of IP transport.
+However: This may need to be handled by us explicitly as a Topology issue, i.e. having some holochain nodes act as routers (volunteering, or special nodes).

 ## Decision

-Have an abstraction layer for the networking library so we are not dependent on a specific one.
+Write our own abstraction layer for the networking library which describes the API of our needs, and thus makes it easier to choose/switch a networking stack.
-Investigate Promether and see if it fits all our needs, including beeing network protocol agnostic (not just IP).
+Investigate Promether and see if it fits all our needs, including being network protocol agnostic (not just IP) [we think it is].

 ## Consequences

-Consequences here...
+* More flexibility in replacing low-level network layer
+* Work overhead of defining and implementing layer
+* More clarity about what we really need